timb7331/vulnserver_trun/README.md

 ![enter image description here](https://i.imgur.com/tivxflY.png)

-Function 3 copies the contents from the heap onto a buffer on the stack without doing any boundary checks. causing a overflow.
+Function 3 copies the contents from the heap into a buffer on the stack without doing any boundary checks. causing a overflow.

 ![enter image description here](https://i.imgur.com/DyKUWBC.png)